ArjunSharda/Mathician/.github/PULL_REQUEST_TEMPLATE.md

 Replace this text with a description of the changes you've made.

 - [ ] I have reviewed my changes and if it is related with programming, it has been tested.
-- [ ] I understand that these changes will become under the property of Mathician if merged.
+- [ ] I understand that these changes will become under the property of Mathician if merged and I agree to let the changes be used in Mathician's repository.

 ### Additional Comments